 There may be differences between your version of AR Studio and this tutorial because the product is currently in beta and we update it regularly.

-In AR Studio, you can separate the people in your scene from the background, using segmentation.
+You'll do this by using segmentation.
 When you combine segmentation with a feature called texture extraction, you can create textures based on parts of the scene.
-Using these features, it's possible to replace the background behind the person.
+Using these features you can replace the background behind the person.

-If you open the finished project in the sample content folder, you'll see that you're going to build is a simple background replacement effect.
+Download the sample content to follow along.
+If you open the finished project, you'll see that you're going to build a simple background replacement effect.

 Next, you'll need to create a texture using the contents of the outline.
-Make sure that segmentation is selected in the Scene tab, go to the Inspector panel and then click the plus sign next to Texture Extraction.
+Make sure that segmentation is selected in the Scene tab, go to the Inspector panel and then click + next to Texture Extraction.
 Your new segmentation texture should now be listed in the Assets panel.

 Once you've done that, select Camera in the Scene tab, go to Texture Extraction in the Inspector panel and click the +.
 You should see a camera texture listed in the Assets panel as well.

 If you select the segmentation texture in the Assets panel, you'll see that it has 2 properties.
-You can use Edge Softness to feather the outline of the person in the scene and Mask Size to adjust the size of the outline.
+You can use:

 Now that you have the textures you need, you'll need to insert a surface to apply them to.
 So click Insert, select Rectangle and then click Insert.